DrLecter/raspiCMS/README.md

 Introduction
 ------------

-here are many CMS (Central Management Software) solutions, that allow remotely displaying or controlling DVR/NVR surveillance/CCTV devices.
+There are many CMS (Central Management Software) solutions, that allow remotely displaying or controlling DVR/NVR surveillance/CCTV devices.

 In our working environment, the fact that most CMS solutions were MS-Windows based applicationes was a downside, for several reasons: